Amdrel/jamiekuppens.com/src/pages/posts/building-multi-tenant-applications-on-gae.md

-+++
-date = "2016-10-13T23:50:33-07:00"
-draft = false
-title = "Building Multi-Tenant Applications on App Engine" description = "Learn how to use Google App Engine to build hardened Multi-Tenant web applications." image = "/images/text-editor-tilted.jpg" imagewidth = "2000" imageheight = "1335" imagesize = "302633" imagemimetype = "image/jpeg"
-hero = true
-herocolor = "#24242e"
+---
+layout: "../../layouts/post-layout.astro"
+title: "Building Multi-Tenant Applications on App Engine"
+pubDate: 2016-10-13
+description: "With the rise of cloud computing and the proliferation of new users to the web, it has become a necessity for successful web applications to be able to serve thousands of users whilst being reliable, fast, and secure.
+People depend on web services for their day-to-day lives much more than they did during the internet's infancy, and it's expected that applications meet user expectations in order to stay relevant."
+author: "Jamie Kuppens"
+image:
+  url: "/images/text-editor-tilted.jpg"
+  alt: "A computer monitor with some code being displayed."
-Tags = ["development", "python", "app engine", "cloud"] Categories = ["Development"]
+tags: ["development", "python", "app-engine", "cloud"]
-+++
+---

 **⚠️NOTICE: This article was written several years ago and is likely out of date.**